Grievances resolved in CPGRAMS along with notable success stories

-The Department of Administrative Reforms and Public Grievances (DARPG) released a list of grievances redressed for the first 11 days of July, 2024.
-According to the same, from 1st to 11th July, 2024, 90,686 were redressed by the Central Ministries/Departments and 25,989 grievances were redressed by States/UTs.
+The Department of Administrative Reforms and Public Grievances (DARPG) released a list of grievances redressed between 1st and 18th July, 2024.
+According to the same, 1,43,650 grievances were redressed by the Central Ministries/Departments and 38,934 grievances were redressed by States/UTs.

 |S. No.